USA Baseball: Predecessor organizations

+USA Baseball

+USA Baseball in its modern form was established as a result of the Amateur Sports Act of 1978, which officially recognized the United States Olympic Committee and allowed it to sanction international amateur sport, including baseball.
+As the USA received hosting rights for the 1984 Summer Olympics with Los Angeles as the host, the time would come for the birth of a new group to spearhead baseball efforts in the country.
+USA Baseball was originally based in Trenton, New Jersey upon its establishment on the basis of the old USBF in Michigan.

+The US Baseball Federation then moved to Tucson, Arizona in November 1997 with its facilities being headquartered at Hi Corbett Field and would slowly adopt the brand USA Baseball as its official identity, one it carries to the present.
+It would spend five years in Tucson before moving to its current home in Cary, North Carolina in 2003.

 14U and 16U national teams

 From 1997 to 2011, USA Baseball fielded a 16U national team that participated in the International Baseball Federation World Youth Championships, as well as other tournaments, including the COPABE Pan American Youth Championships and the 1999 PAL World Series.

 In its 15-year history, the USA Baseball 16U national team experienced unparalleled success on the international stage.
 Team USA made it to the championship game of every international tournament it appeared in, taking home 11 gold medals – including nine in World Championships – and three silvers.
 In addition, eight of those teams went undefeated in international play.
 The program holds an overall historical record of 99–10 against international opponents, including going 54–2 in world championships.

 The 14U national team was created in 2007 and fielded teams for the COPABE Pan American Championships and Pan American Championships Qualifiers until 2011.
 In that time, the program went undefeated five times in six international tournaments, earning five gold medals and one bronze in its history and finishing with a 39–2 overall record.

 In 2011, the two teams were discontinued after the World Baseball Softball Confederation (WBSC) changed its youth championships age discipline to 15U.
 The programs were replaced with the 15U national team and the 14U national team development program.